-There were no income tax provisions recorded during the three and nine month periods ended December 31, 2006 and 2005, due to year to date net losses incurred.
+There were no income tax provisions recorded during either of the three-month periods ended June 30, 2007 and 2006, due to year to date net losses incurred.
 No income tax provisions have been recorded for any period presented, and we believe that, based on the history of our operating losses and other factors, the weight of available evidence indicates that it is more likely than not that we will not be able to realize the benefit of our net operating losses.
 Accordingly, a full valuation reserve has been recorded against our net deferred tax assets.